 CETIN Finance B.V. has prepared its annual report in ESEF.
-The requirements for this format are set out in the Commission Delegated Regulation (EU) 2019/815 with regard to regulatory technical standards on the specification of a single electronic reporting format (these requirements are hereinafter referred to as: the RTS on ESEF).
+The requirements for this are set out in the Delegated Regulation (EU) 2019/815 with regard to regulatory technical standards on the specification of a single electronic reporting format (hereinafter: the RTS on ESEF).

-In our opinion, the annual report prepared in the XHTML format, including the financial statements of CETIN Finance B.V., has been prepared in all material respects in accordance with the RTS on ESEF.
+In our opinion the annual report prepared in XHTML format, including the financial statements of CETIN Finance B.V., complies in all material respects with the RTS on ESEF.

-Management is responsible for preparing the annual report including the financial statements, in accordance with the RTS on ESEF.
-Our responsibility is to obtain reasonable assurance for our opinion whether the annual report is in accordance with the RTS on ESEF.
+Management is responsible for preparing the annual report including the financial statements in accordance with the RTS on ESEF.